himotoyoshi/carray/guides/users/21_iterator_family.md

 ## Calling conventions

-Four of the five members **bind the axis at construction time**.
+Five of the six members **bind the axis at construction time**.
 You choose the pieces when you build the iterator, so the reduction itself takes no `axis`:

 ```ruby
 a = CArray.int32(2, 3).seq